csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

                       size_t srcOffset, int dstDev, int dstDev)
 ```

-* If direct peer to peer access is not available or implemented, the functions should result in a normal copy through host memory
+* If direct peer to peer access is not available or implemented, the functions should fallback in a normal copy through host memory

 # Message Passing Interface (MPI)